 A draft final statement will then be provided to both parties for comment.
 The Examiner may make changes at their discretion.

-The completed final statement will be provided to parties, the Board, published on the AusNCP website and reported to the OECD as required.
+The completed final statement will be provided to parties, the Board, published on the AusNCP website and reported to the OECD.
 Where recommendations affect bodies other than the parties, the statement will be provided to these bodies.
 The Examiner has discretion to accommodate any reasonable requests, including from the Board, in relation to sensitivities around publication content or timing.

 Post-completion: follow-up